 What are the fees?

-- In 2017, the Victorian Government will help cover the cost of training in a government subsidised place.
+- The Victorian Government will help cover the cost of training in a government subsidised place.
 You may still be required to cover some of the cost by paying tuition fees.

 - The student tuition fees as published are subject to change given individual circumstances at enrolment